codeface-io/SwiftObserver/README.md

 1. Any `Var` is buffered.
 Its `latestMessage` is an `Update` in which `old` and `new` are both the current `value`.

 2. Any observable transform that has a buffered source observable is itself buffered **if** it never suppresses (filters) messages.
-The `latestMessage` of a buffered transform returns the transformed `latestMessage` of its source.
+These transforms are: `map`, `new` and `unwrap(default)`.

-   Obviously, a filter, by definition, can't guarantee to output anything for every message from its source.
-Transforms that do filter messages are: `filter`, `unwrap()` (without default) and `select`.
+   Be aware that the `latestMessage` of such a transform only ever returns the transformed `latestMessage` of its underlying buffered source.
+Calling `send(transformedMessage)` on the transform object itself will not "update" its `latestMessage`.

 3. Any of your custom observables is buffered **if** you make it conform to `BufferedObservable`.
 This is easy.
-Even if the message type isn't based on some state, you can still return a meaningful default value as `latestMessage` or make the message type optional and just return `nil`.
+Even if the message type isn't based on some state, you can still return a meaningful default value as `latestMessage` or make the message type optional and return `nil`.

 ### Buffered Value Updates